mattmcmanus/mattmcmanus.github.io/_drafts/2018-02-18-what-is-the-bible-by-rob-bell.md

   https://www.goodreads.com/book/show/31706459-what-is-the-bible?ac=1&from_search=true
 ---

-Rob Bell is excited.
-He's excited about a lot of things, but what he is most excited about is the Bible.
-To those outside of the church the Bible most likely seems rigid and violent.
+Rob Bell is excited about a lot of things, but what he is most excited about is the Bible.
+To those outside of the church there is the perception that the Bible is rigid and violent.
 Even those inside of the church have a complicated relationship with it.
-What is the Bible? is a breath of fresh air that tries to cast a vision of the Bible that is bright, hopeful, provocative, and inspiring.
+This book by Rob Bell is a breath of fresh air that tries to cast a vision of the Bible that is bright, hopeful, provocative, and inspiring.

 > Why bother with such a strange, old book?
 Because it’s a book about them, then, that somehow speaks to you and me, here and now, and it can change the way you think and feel about everything.